 Barry Gilway of Citizens Property Insurance Corp. said, “People had no idea that they had a hurricane deductible.
 There’s still a lack of education in the industry regarding what is actually covered.”

 As hurricane seasons approaches, double check your insurance information.
 Be aware of your deductibles and how they work.
-If you don't have insurance, get it now!
+If you don’t have insurance, get it now!
 Also, remember flood insurance is a separate policy and in Houston, is likely worth the gamble.
+Our Houston hurricane insurance lawyers can help if your insurance provider acted in bad faith after a hurricane.